jomapps/aladdin/docs/idea/pages/gather.md

 - all the cards in chat are added to the gather collection.

 ai will do this:
-1) send the content to llm and ask it to evaluate if followup questions need to be asked. if yes ask and iterate upto 3 iterations.
+1) send the content to llm and ask it to evaluate if followup questions need to be asked. if yes ask and iterate upto 3 iterations. llm can also query the brain to get more information about the project.
+However we do not save this data to the brain as it is unqualified.
 2) Definitely ask the user what is the purpose of this content from the project and user point of view.
 This is not required.
 2) generate the summary and context.
 3) add the content to the gather collection.